vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Vardan Barsegyan; I am a sociology researcher (PhD, 2016).
-I conduct quantitative research in political inequality, social inequality, social stratification and mobility, voluntary and forced migration.
+I conduct quantitative research in social inequality, social stratification and mobility, voluntary and forced migration, and political inequality.
 I analyze survey and administrative data in R, STATA, Python, and Mplus.

 I am currently working as a [social science researcher](https://www.wodc.nl/personen/personen/vardan-barsegyan) at the WODC Research and Data Centre - the knowledge centre in the field of justice and security in the Netherlands.
 In 2019-2023, I worked as a postdoctoral researcher at the [department of sociology at Utrecht University](https://www.uu.nl/en/organisation/sociology) (Utrecht, the Netherlands).